Srynetix/osefps/README.md

 - A basic camera / aim system
 - A dash system by double tapping movement keys
 - "Launch platforms" which ejects you far away
-- A in-game console !
+- An in-game console !

 More to come !